Nexus-Mods/NexusMods.App/docs/users/gettingstarted/DownloadAMod.md

 ### The mod doesn't have the "Mod Manager" buttons
 If a mod page doesn't have the buttons to download directly into the app, this can be for one of two reasons:

-1. The game you're trying to download files from is not supported by a mod manager.
+1. The game you're trying to download files from is not supported by a mod manager that integrates with Nexus Mods.
-2. The mod author has intentionally disabled the mod manager download options - check the mod page for more information.
+2. The mod author has intentionally disabled the mod manager download options, this might be because the file cannot be installed with a mod manager - check the mod page for more information.

 In both cases, you can still add mods to the Library as explained in [Adding a mod to the Library manually](#adding-a-mod-to-the-library-manually) above.